 SDS Template Application

 The SDS template application is a test framework for DSP and ML algorithms.
-It allows recording and playback of real-world data streams using physical hardware or on simulation models using (Arm Virtual Hardware - FVP) to an user algorithm under test.
+It supports recording and playback of real-world data streams on physical hardware or simulation models using Arm Virtual Hardware (FVP), feeding a user algorithm under test.
 The real-world data streams are captured in SDS data files.
-This enables multiple uses cases:
+This enables multiple use cases:

-• Validate and Optimize Algorithms using playback.
-This allows to repeat test cases with the same data streams.
+• Validate and optimize algorithms using playback.
+This makes it possible to repeat test cases with the same data stream.

-• The captured data streams can be labeled and used as training data set for AI Models in MLOps systems.
+• The captured data streams can be labeled and used as a training dataset for AI models in MLOps systems.

-The SDS template application is implemented as CMSIS-Toolbox Reference Application.
-It is hardware agnostic and requires a SDSIO-Layer and a Board-Layer with drivers for the specific target hardware.
+The SDS template application is implemented as a CMSIS-Toolbox Reference Application.
+It is hardware-agnostic and requires an SDSIO-Layer and a Board-Layer with drivers for the target hardware.

-The SDSIO-Layer connects the SDS template application to a communication interface for SDS file I/O operations.
-The following SDSIO interfaces are pre-configured:
+An SDSIO-Layer connects the SDS template application to a communication interface for SDS file I/O operations.
+For hardware targets, the following SDSIO interfaces are available as pre-configured software layers:

 SDS Template Structure

 The structure of the SDS template application is shown below.
 Two projects let you choose between a data communication test and a user algorithm test.
-Two target types let you deploy the test application either on hardware (evaluation board) or on an AVH FVP (simulation model).
+Three target types are available, allowing the test application to be deployed either on hardware (an evaluation board) or on one of two AVH FVP simulation models.

 A standard board layer, provided by several BSPs, implements the hardware interface.
 For communication, the SDSIO layer uses the MDK-Middleware or (for the AVH FVP target) a virtual simulation interface (VSI).